puppetlabs-toy-chest/puppet-quest-guide/quests/hiera.md

 separate data from your Puppet code.

 You learned about Hiera's *hierarchical* model.
-Hiera lookups start from the data source assigned to the most specific level of your Hierarchy—in this case, the node level.
+Hiera lookups start from the data source assigned to the most specific level of your hierarchy—in this case, the node level.
 If a value is found at this first level, it is returned and the lookup is complete.
-If no value is found, Hiera will continue checking each higher level of the Hierarchy until it returns a value or determines that no value has been set.
+If no value is found, Hiera will continue checking each higher level of the hierarchy until it returns a value or determines that no value has been set.

 You used the `hiera.yaml` configuration file to set up a hierarchy of data